 Students are required to submit the proctor request to DSP online at least 10 days prior to the exam in order to be guaranteed their accommodation(s).
 Sometimes, students will make requests later than 10 days in advance.
 While they may be difficult to process, by law, we need to make an attempt to fill the request.
 While you are not required to accommodate a student that does not submit such a request in a timely manner, we are asked, however, to attempt to accommodate such students.
 Please note: department staff cannot supervise or find proctors for your students.
 Requesting proctors on time from DSP is the student's responsibility; it then becomes responsibility of the DSP to provide one.

-When/Where the proctor gets the exam paper: Sarah instructs the DSP proctor to contact the instructor for exam pick-up and drop-off locations.
+When/Where the proctor gets the exam paper: The UG Advisor instructs the DSP proctor to contact the instructor for exam pick-up and drop-off locations.
 Exam pick-up is scheduled for 30 minutes before start of the lecture so it allows time for the proctor and instructor to start at the regularly scheduled course on time.
 The proctor coordinates with students on their meeting place.

 Where to deliver the completed test: The instructor specifies to the proctor where to deliver the completed exam (slip under the door of your office, if necessary).
-If you prefer arrangements other than (i)-(ii) please communicate with Sarah before she submits the room assignment online.
-One person only can submit this form and you are welcome to do so yourself, but this would require you to find a room for the disabled student on campus on your own.
+If you prefer arrangements other than (i)-(ii) please communicate with the UG Advisor before they submit the room assignment.
+One person only can submit this form and you are welcome to do so yourself, but this would require you to find a room for the student on campus on your own.